 Having children is wonderful.
 Being pregnant, not so wonderful.
 Trying to dress vintage while being pregnant or nursing… challenging.
 Vintage maternity clothes have a limited history.
 Being pregnant was a taboo subject, and nursing your own child was out of fashion by the 1950s (only 20% of mothers breast-fed their babies).

 As soon as a woman “showed” her pregnancy, she was expected to hide herself at home until after the baby was born and healthy enough to be out in public.
 With limited maternity clothing made available for sale, it made the most sense to stay home in comfortable house dresses until her figure returned to a shape worthy of public display.
 This sounds harsh, but it was the attitude for most of the 20th century.

 Of all my clothing catalogs from 1890 to 1960, maternity clothing is limited to just 2 or 3 pages.
 Lane Bryant had the only mail order clothing catalog to specifically cater to maternity wear.
-She had a very hard time even getting for maternity clothing.
+She had a very hard time even getting newspapers to print her advertisements for maternity clothing.
 She turned to catalogs and had better success.
 Soon other catalog companies copied her, and some department stores carried ready-made clothing and patterns (although women had to ask for them.They were not on display.).

 Today we will take a look at maternity clothing from the 1920s to the 1960s.
 Each decade had a similar but unique solution to hiding the baby bump and conquering the challenge of public breast-feeding.

-For some more pictures of vintage maternity clothes, check out these articles and .
+For some more pictures of vintage maternity clothes, check out these articles here and here.

 1920s Maternity Clothing